 An example of a short-term consulting engagement might be a company that has lost its CIO bringing in a consultant to provide interim leadership at the CIO level, affording them time to find a suitable replacement.
 For an example, visit this case study detailing how InfoWorks helped a retail organization with an interim leadership placement.

-A longer-term more complex consulting engagement might encompass hiring a consulting team with individuals who have experience in multiple disciplines.
-For example, working on an engagement that utilizes team members with project management, application development, data warehousing and architecture, and change management expertise, to help a client eliminate problems they are experiencing with a disparate technology stack.
+A long-term, more complex engagement might encompass hiring a team experienced in multiple disciplines.
+For example, eliminating problems with a disparate technology stack may require a team with expertise in project management, application development, data warehousing and architecture, and change management.

 Major Components of a Consulting Engagement

-Each consulting engagement is different, even if the project is essentially the same.
+Each engagement is different, even if the project is essentially the same.
 That’s because each business has a unique way of operating and vision for growth making it necessary to customize each project for that particular client.
-Still, there is a consulting process that should be followed to increase the chances of success.
+Still, following a consulting process increases the chances of success.

 1. Listen